 Will using formatted words improve your Google rankings?

-Google determines the relevance of your page to particular queries in a number of ways.
+Google determines the relevance of your page to particular queries in several ways.

-Formatted words should help where the main subject of your content itself is not clear.
+Formatted words should help where your content’s main subject is unclear.
 However, I doubt they would elevate otherwise good quality content that already shows it is highly relevant.

 Let’s take an in-depth look at what the Googlers \ Experts had to say: